slazav/map_fi/Readme.md

 It is automatically filtered and simplified, types are substituded to something reasonable for mp/img format (see `make_base.cpp` program).

+* Detailed Topographic Database data from https://maanmittauslaitos.fi I take a few types of objects from there (see `make_base2.cpp` program).

-* Text objects and their references from the same 1:100'000 dataset.
+* Text objects and their references from same datasets.
 They are also filtered and simplified (see `make_text.cpp` program).
 Label positions (but not reference points and names) can be manually adjusted.

 * Additional data.
-Currently I draw it manually (it's not a big work for a reasonable regions).
-If I would know how to get more detailed map data, I could use some of it here.
-This data can contain any types from the base map, other types, labels.
+I can add data manually (it's not a big work for a reasonable regions).